-The financial statements of ZERO TO THREE for the year ended September 30, 2022 were audited by another auditor who expressed an unmodified opinion on the financial statements, dated February 20, 2023.
-In our opinion, the summarized comparative information presented herein as of and for the year ended September 30, 2022 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited ZERO TO THREE's September 30, 2023 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated February 23, 2024.
+In our opinion, the summarized comparative information presented herein as of and for the year ended September 30, 2023 is consistent, in all material respects, with the audited financial statements from which it has been derived.